School Resource Officers

 Interesting fact or favorite thing you like to do outside work: I enjoy spending time with my family.

-Officer Rigo Quintanilla – Ann Simpson Davis Middle School
+Officer Rigo Quintanilla – Davis Middle School

 Officer Quintanilla is also responsible for Albert Chapman, Daniel Wright, Olde Sawmill and Riverside elementary schools.